Background

 But still the regression, according to Jung, is not in itself neurotic, says Sartinova, but rather it is the sign of a compensatory process of the psyche whose purpose is enhanced adaptation.

+Early in his career Jung equated narcissism with introversion.
 The general notion that introversion per se is pathological stems from the early Freudian idea that narcissism is a substitute employed where adaptation to object reality or extroversion has failed.

-In consequence of his expansion of Freud's conception Jung separated the two terms and the general turning inward of libido introversion was recognised as a servant of psychological development rather than an enemy to it.
+In consequence of his expansion of Freud's conception Jung separated the two terms and the general turning inward of libido introversion was recognized as a servant of psychological development rather than an enemy to it.

 In his book Psychological Types Jung suggested that introversion does not occur only in response to failures of extroversion but that the habitual turning of attention inwards to the self is a normal function of the psyche, which in some individuals actually predominates in degree over the habitual turning of attention towards objects.

-To summarize, according to Jung narcissism or introversion can be, one, a pathological state and here he agrees withaccording to Jung narcissism or introversion can be, one, a pathological state and here he agrees with Freud but more often a compensatory response, regression in the service of the ego and to further personal development.
+To summarize, according to Jung narcissism or introversion can be, one, a pathological state and here he agrees with Freud, but more often a compensatory response, regression in the service of the ego and to further personal development.
+And three, a normal form of psychological development.

+And this last idea of Jung means that there is such a thing as normal narcissism.
+Jung says that there is such a thing as healthy normal narcissism.
 It implies that to some extent narcissism or introversion is actually a necessary aspect of all individuals and that like adaptation to the outer world there is such a thing as better or worse sorts of adaptation to the inner world.

-We adapt to the outer world, we adapt to the inner world.
 Sometimes we succeed to adapt to the outer world, sometimes we don't.
 Sometimes we succeed to adapt to the inner world, sometimes we don't.
-When we don't, narcissism becomes pathological but when we do, it's normal and healthy.

 That neurosis can develop which are narcissistic, not in the sense that narcissism per se is a neurotic response to failures of external adaptation.